-Twenty years later the laboratory was increased towards the south by a new building, running along Free School Lane, which contained, amongst other rooms, a spacious elementary laboratory.
-For this the University supplied the funds.
-The "Cavendish" is now, for the second time, being added to by a building which stretches along Free School Lane to the north, the new building being about 80 feet in length, and varying in width from 40 to 50 feet.
+the University supplied the funds.
+The "Cavendish" is now, for the second time, being added to by a building which stretches along Free School Lane to the north, the new building being about So feet in length, and varying in width from 40 to 50 feet.
 The front to Free School Lane is of Weldon stone, with Ancaster dressings to the windows and where mouldings occur.

 The new wing consists of three floors.
 The ground floor is occupied by a large class-room, two students' rooms, and two dark rooms.
-The lecture room, 40 feet by 30 feet, on the first floor, adjoins the preparation room containing a dark room, and there are also two other rooms, one for a library, the other for a common room for the demonstrators.
+The lecture room, to feet by 30 feet, on the first floor, adjoins the pre-paration room containing a dark room, and there are also two other rooms, one for a library, the other for a common room for the demonstrators.
 On the second floor are nine students' rooms, a room for chemistry, and another dark room.
 Two floors of the new extension are thus devoted to research.
 There is ready access from all these rooms to the main laboratory.